 Boys National Cricket Qualification (9-a-side hard ball)

 Year 8 Boys only, can register to trial for our Heaton 1st XI Cricket Team (hardball cricket).
-This selected team will compete in the annual Primary School Nationals Cricket campaign, starting with a two day qualification tournament (7th-8th March).
+This selected team will compete in the annual Primary School Nationals Cricket campaign, starting with a two day qualification tournament (March – Dates T.B.C).
 There will be trials that will take place both before and after school.
 These dates will be advertised in the school daily notices.
 An expression of interest form will be made available on our ‘Trial and Event Registrations’ tab.

-The Summer Tournament Day is a one day (inter-schools) event that takes place on Tuesday 12th March.
-The following sports are on offer: Boys Cricket, Girls Cricket, Tennis (must register for the Heaton Tennis Champs to be considered), Touch, Softball, Golf, Orienteering and Lawn Bowls.
-Some sports have entry restrictions due to available facilities e.g. cricket pitches.
+The Summer Tournament Day is a one day (inter-schools) event that takes place on Tuesday 10th March.
+The following sports are on offer: Boys Cricket, Girls Cricket, Tennis (you must register for the Heaton Tennis Champs to be considered), Touch, Softball, Golf, Orienteering and Lawn Bowls.
+Some sports do have entry restrictions due to available facilities e.g. cricket pitches.
 We also may have to cap team numbers at a certain number due to available adult helpers and coaches.

 Our school always registers as many teams as possible into tournaments as we want you to be playing, competing and improving.
 If you have a parent/caregiver who is passionate about sport and who would like to assist in a coaching or supervising role, please encourage them to email Mr Evers (email@example.com)

 As there are only a few weeks of school before the Summer Tournament, students can register their interest for one sport only.
-This will provide our teachers with enough time to coordinate trials and to run training sessions prior to the 12th March.
-The Summer Tournament is open to both Yr.7 and Yr.8 students, so you will be competing with both year levels for places in teams.
+This will provide our teachers with enough time to coordinate trials and to run training sessions prior to the 10th March.
+The Summer Tournament is open to Year 8 Students Only.
 Please note, if you would like to be considered for the Heaton Tennis Team, you must register for the Heaton Tennis Championships as that will be our trial and selection process.

 Heaton Tennis Championships